 Seasonality: Spring and fall are best.
 Summers are hot.

 Bathroom: None.
 Restroom facilities are in Rockville.

 The Virgin River, after exiting its deep canyons in Zion National Park, bends southwest and twists along the floor of a wide valley flanked by towering cliffs.
 Early Mormon pioneers settled the fertile bottomlands along the river, building small villages, planting orchards, and digging water ditches.
-Five families homesteaded Grafton on the river’s south bank in 1859 and grew cotton and crops in irrigated fields.
+Five families homesteaded Grafton in Utah on the river’s south bank in 1859 and grew cotton and crops in irrigated fields.
 A few years later the hamlet’s population swelled to 168 people in 28 families and offered log cabins, a Mormon Church, post office, and adobe school and community center.
 A series of devastating floods damaged Grafton over the years, forcing residents to move away.
 The last couple left in 1944.

 Reach Grafton, one of Utah’s best-preserved ghost towns, by hiking, biking, or driving Grafton Road, a paved and gravel road sometimes called Grafton Trail.
 It follows a wide gravel bench below stair-stepped cliff bands to the south and green fields, orchards, and pastures along the Virgin River to the north.
 It’s best to find a parking spot on Highway 9 in Rockville, then shoulder your pack and start hiking or biking south on Bridge Road.
 After crossing an iron lattice-truss bridge built in 1926, the sunny road bends west.
 Keep right at a prominent junction toward Grafton.
 A left turn goes up scenic Smithsonian Butte Backcountry Byway.